chauff/cse1500-web-transcripts/Lecture-1.md

 [Find out](#answer)

 URLs are the common way to access any resource on the Internet; the format of URLs is standardized.
-You should already be relatively familiar with the format of URLs accessing resources through http or https.
+You should already be relatively familiar with the format of URLs accessing resources through HTTP or HTTPS.
 Resource access in other protocols (e.g. `ftp`) is similar, with only small variations.

 In general, a URL consists of up to 9 parts